littlejo/killerkoda-labs/aya-prod/aya-tail-calls/tail-calls/step1/text.md

+Now you need to modify user side of your code.
+So you are in the this directory: `tracepoint-binary-ebpf/src/`

 The goal of `hook.rs` is to retrieve the binaries that are being executed.
 So, you need to clean up `hook.rs`.

 ### Update the `try_tracepoint_binary` function